AIG offers a wide range of services to meet the needs of refugees, migrants and the wider BAME community.

-Once refugees attain their status we help them to move into new homes, to take up education or new employment opportunities, as well as providing assistance to reunite them with their families.
+Once refugees attain their status, we help them to move into new homes, take up education or new employment opportunities, as well as providing assistance to reunite them with their families.
 We work very closely with the British Red Cross on this aspect of our service.

 We also endeavour to ensure that refugees are not exploited by other services and receive fair and equal treatment in all areas of their lives.

 Women Empowerment Services